WRITING GUIDANCE, INSPIRATION, AND PROMPTS

 The personal essay topics give students the opportunity to answer a deceptively simple question:

 “What do you want the readers of your application to know about you apart from courses, grades, and test scores?”

-Choose only one, responding in no more than 650 words.
+Choose only one, responding in no fewer than 250 and no more than 650 words.

 Note: To see the essay requirements for schools which are not Common Application members, please visit their websites.